How to Escape PowerShell Module Hell

 by Crista Perlton, on May 12, 2021 4:54:00 AM

-Module hell is a confusing, frustrating, and twisted place filled with poorly documented modules, non-compliant team mavericks, and hyper-niche (basically single-use) PowerShell modules.
+Module hell is a confusing, frustrating, and twisted place filled with poorly documented modules, non-compliant team mavericks, untested scripts, and hyper-niche (basically single-use) PowerShell modules.

 The good news is, all you need to climb out of (or avoid) module hell is the right tool and a little bit of know-how.

 Before we dive into climbing out, it’s important to understand how you got there.
 Or else you’re destined to repeat history and take the same road back.

 Script Hell is the wild west, it’s anarchy.
 It’s where team members create complicated, personal scripts for company use, cliques build information silos, and where no one documents changes applied to edited scripts.
 Script hell is really just a description of an organization with bad scripting practices.
 Without tools and training, most teams naturally end up here without even knowing how it happened.

 The danger with script hell is the longer you stay, the more brittle and more unmanageable your scripts get.
 It also means that your team is much more likely to get accustomed to these practices, making things much more difficult to change and fix as time goes on.

 How Modules Can Help You Climb Out of Script Hell